(Revised May 21, 2023)

 B. Initiative Endorsement – Initiatives shall be endorsed based on their agreement with our Ten Key Values.

-C. SCC Endorsements – Where the SCC determines that the mission of another organization or proposal (bill, initiative, or referendum) is directly related to one or more of the Ten Key Values, and there is no conflict with any other key value, the SCC may act independently to endorse it.
-Minutes of the SCC will identify the Key Value(s) used to justify the endorsement.
+C. CC Endorsements – Where the CC determines that the mission of another organization or proposal (bill, initiative, or referendum) is directly related to one or more of the Ten Key Values, and there is no conflict with any other key value, the CC may act independently to endorse it.
+Minutes of the CC will identify the Key Value(s) used to justify the endorsement.

-If members of the SCC become aware of an opportunity for endorsement during the month before a state convention, the decision shall be made by members attending the Convention.
+If members of the CC become aware of an opportunity for endorsement during the month before a state convention, the decision shall be made by members attending the Convention.

 Section 5.2 Nominations